caronc/apprise/packaging/README.md

 ## Packaging
 This directory contains any supporting files to grant usage of Apprise in various distributions.

+Let me know if you'd like to help me host on more platforms or can offer to do it yourself!

 ### RPM Based Packages
 * [EPEL](https://fedoraproject.org/wiki/EPEL) based distributions are only supported if they are of v9 or higher.
 This includes:
    * Red Hat 9.x (or higher)